 That's where this list comes in.
-Updated for 2015 with 14 new markets (11 of the originals no longer met the requirements), this list of 38 websites and blogging markets all make it possible for you to earn $100 per post.
+Updated in May 2018, it features online writers' markets where you can earn $100 per post or article.
 Some even pay significantly more than that, so check them out even if you aren't just getting started.

 Why These Markets Were Chosen

 My requirements for inclusion in this list were simple: